Wednesday, February 27, 2019

 "This line, extending from Skowhegan to Madison, was commenced last year and

 completed during the past season.
 The rails are laid in the streets of Skowhegan and Madison, but out of the village proper, by the side, and in a large part entirely outside of the highway.
-It is a well-built road in all respects, graded with a view to hauling standard railroad freight cars.
+It is a well-built road in all respects, graded to hauling standard railroad freight cars.
 The track is laid with heavy steel, on good ties, and well ballasted.
 The bridges are substantial wooden structures, built by the company and of ample strength to carry any load that may be put upon them."

 No. 2 of the Somerset Traction Company at the